WordPress-Satkhira-Community/comments-shield/readme.txt

 = Is there an admin interface for this plugin? =

 Yes.
-Please go to Settings > Comments Shield
+Please go to Comments Shield from Admin Menu

+= How many comments can I delete with the free version? = The free version allows you to delete all comments without restrictions.

 = How do I know if the plugin is working? =